 Portfolio manager’s Letter November 2006

-Berkshire Hathaway gets $9 billion in assets (probably mostly bonds which can be reinvested when the opportunity presents) when the deal closes, and the additional $7 billion that will be amortized from pretax earnings over a number of years.
-This will add another $400 million a year or so, to float and also provide a tax deduction for whatever the amount of the amortization is.
-In any case, that means the transaction will have a noticeable effect, not only on balance sheet, but also on Berkshire Hathaway’s income statement, and it will provide Warren Buffett with considerable additional cash for acquisitions.
+Berkshire Hathaway gets $9 billion in assets from Equitas (probably mostly bonds which can be reinvested when the opportunity presents) when the deal with Equitas closes, and the additional $7 billion that will be amortized from pretax earnings over several years.
+This will add another $400 million a year or so, to float from Equitas and also provide a tax deduction for whatever the amount of the amortization is.
+In any case, that means the transaction will have a noticeable effect, not only on the balance sheet, but also on Berkshire Hathaway’s income statement, and it will provide Warren Buffett with considerable additional cash for acquisitions.

 In case you haven’t noticed, Losch Management Company had a pretty good month.
 Normally I urge people to pretty much ignore the monthly gyrations of the stock market, but when you have a month like this it’s pretty hard to ignore.
 A composite of all of Losch Management Company’s managed accounts, was up 6.5% compared to a 3.3% gain for the S&P 500.
-The hero leading this charge was of course Berkshire Hathaway.
+The hero leading this charge was, of course, Berkshire Hathaway and Equitas.
 Berkshire Hathaway “A” shares started the month at $95,800 and finished at $105,475.
 The fact that the stock was the first to ever close above $100,000 on the NYSE attracted a lot of media attention, and that may have helped push the gain a little.

-But the main catalyst for the gain, in my opinion, is Berkshire Hathaway’s third-quarter earnings report, which is due out Friday November 3, and should be very strong, particularly when compared to last year’s third quarter when Berkshire Hathaway saw a $3 billion loss from hurricane damage claims.
+But the main catalyst for the gain, in my opinion, is Berkshire Hathaway Third Quarter 2006 earnings report, which is due out Friday November 3, and should be very strong, particularly when compared to last year’s third quarter when Berkshire Hathaway saw a $3 billion loss from hurricane damage claims.
 This year there are no hurricane losses in the third quarter.
 There have also been a couple of significant acquisitions so the earnings of the non insurance subsidiaries should be strong.

 In spite of Losch Management Company’s recent success you might assume from the size of your cash positions that I am not currently a raging bull, and this assumption you would be correct.
 It is nice to be able to beat the market while holding a large amount of cash.
 Losch Management Company is now using a very defensive approach to the market, one that is designed mostly to out perform when the market is going down; so to be able to out perform in a an up market is a pleasant surprise.